cwvillanuevam/PPortfolio/index.markdown

     text: "Data Anlysis, Project Management & Feasibility, operation and contingency studies"
   - title: " Degrees"
     text: |
-    "Doctor of Sciencie & Master of Sciencie with mention in Energy, Bachelor degree in Mechanical Electrtical Engineering"
+    "Doctor of Sciencie & Master of Sciencie with mention in Energy," "Bachelor degree in Mechanical Electrtical Engineering"
 ---
 {% for CVdata in site.data.CSVv2 %}
 {% if CVdata.Aim == "1" %}